Stormy Liberal: 2019: seven-year-old season

 Stormy Liberal was winless in seven starts in 2019 with two second-place finishes and three thirds.
 He was eighth in his final start on November 2 when attempting to defend his title in the Breeders' Cup Turf Sprint.
 After the race, David Bernsen bought out Rockingham Ranch to become sole owner, then sent the horse to Florida for an extensive medical evaluation.
 Diagnostic imaging revealed defects to the cartilage of both front fetlocks.
 Because of the time required to heal (six to eight months), he was retired.
-He will reside at Old Friends Equine in Kentucky.
+He resides e at Old Friends in Georgetown, Kentucky.

 Pedigree

 Stormy Liberal is inbred 4S x 4D to Northern Dancer, meaning this sire appears in the fourth generation on the sire's and dam's side of the pedigree.
 He is also inbred 4S x 3D to Crimson Saint.